davider3/hot_wheels/README.md

 ### Other

 One of the other things that I want to include is some headlights Something else that I have thought about is that I might need to get rid of the original base of the car and replace it with a custom pcb to make everything fit.
+But I will need to do some testing first.
+I will be using a 3.7V Lipo battery that I can solder directly to the microcontroller.
+Both of the Xiao micros allow for charging of the battery through the usb-c port.
+The size of the battery will depend on the left over space in the car.

 ## Software

 I will be using the Platformio extension of VS Code to do the programming.
-I have already gone through all of the necessary setup so that I can create projects for both of the microcontrollers that I will be using and have successfully uploaded code to both micros.
 My plan is to have a sketch that can individually control each of the components before integrating them.

+### Things to control with code

+#### For the Car

+* [x] Xiao nRF52840
+* [x] Xiao ESP32S3
+* [x] Motor and driver
+* [ ] Camera
+* [ ] Servo
+* [ ] Bluetooth Module
+* [ ] Battery and charging
+* [ ] Headlights

+#### For the Controller

+* [ ] ESP32 (Might end up using the nRF52840)
+* [ ] Joystick
+* [ ] Bluetooth
+* [ ] Steering wheel and throttle pots